 Once hit, fire hydrants can gush water for hours, flooding out a particular area and causing damage.
-To prevent vehicles from even having access to hit your fire hydrants, you can install barricade poles, like bollards, around the perimeter of your fire hydrants for the ultimate protection.
+To prevent vehicles from even having access to hit your fire hydrants, you can install fire hydrant protection barriers, like bollards, around the perimeter of your fire hydrants for the ultimate protection.

 Choosing the Right Barricade Post

 Once installed, fire hydrants can last well into the future.
 Because these hydrants are installed to last permanently for many years to come, you’ll need a bollard to match.
 At TrafficGuard, we construct all of our bollards from strong stainless steel, so they can prevent even the harshest of impacts from oncoming cars.
 We also offer removable and collapsible bollard models that provide the same level of protection but with more accessibility when needed.

 When choosing bollards to protect your fire hydrants, you’ll also need something with a powerful visual deterrence.
 At TrafficGuard, we coat all of our bollards in 3M reflective tape and a bright yellow finish, alerting even inattentive drivers of the barricade posts ahead.

 *TrafficGuard complies with the Buy American Act (41 U.S.C 8302-8305)